patrickvorgers/Home-Assistant-Import-Energy-Data/Datasources/VanOns/README.md

 **How-to**
 - Export data from the [VanOns](https://mijn.vanons.org/overview) site
-- Download the ```VanOnsDataPrepare.py``` file and put it in the same directory as the downloaded GreenChoice data
+- Download the ```VanOnsDataPrepare.py``` file and put it in the same directory as the downloaded VanOns data
 - Execute the python script with as parameter the name of the file that contains the exported data ```python VanOnsDataPrepare.py meterstanden_stroom_2023.csv```.
 The python script creates the needed files for the generic import script.
 - Follow the steps in the overall how-to